Cxbx-Reloaded/Cxbx-Reloaded/README.md

 You can support Luke Usher (initiator of Cxbx-Reloaded) on [Patreon](https://www.patreon.com/LukeUsher).

 ## Special Thanks
-All contributers to the original Cxbx and Dxbx projects, without which Cxbx-Reloaded would not exist at all.
+All contributors to the original Cxbx and Dxbx projects, without which Cxbx-Reloaded would not exist at all.